Rosalbina Caradori-Allan

-Maria Caterina Rosalbina Caradori-Allan (née de Munck; 1800–1865) was a French operatic soprano.
+Maria Caterina Rosalbina Caradori-Allan (née de Munck; 1800–1865), known as Signora Rosalbina Caradori during her career, was a French operatic soprano.

-Life
+Early life

-Caradori-Allan was born at the Casa Palatina, Milan, in 1800.
-Her father, Baron de Munck, was an Alsatian, who served in the French army, while her mother, whose maiden name was Caradori, was a native of Saint Petersburg.
+Caradori was born at the Casa Palatina, Milan, in 1800.
+Her father, Baron de Munck, was an Alsatian who served in the French army, while her mother Elizabeth Christina, whose maiden name was Caradori, was a native of either Saint Petersburg or Italy.
 According to the New American Cyclopedia, and Moore's Complete Encyclopaedia of Music, her father died when she was 20, leaving the family short of funds, and obliging her to employ professionally her musical talents, which had previously been under the direction of her mother, as "an elegant accomplishment".
-She must have had a good education as she developed into a versatile polyglot, proficient in English, French, German and Italian.
+Caradori was proficient in English, French, German and Italian.